(i) About this Guide

 You will find MTUs all over highsec, they’re everywhere, from mission pockets, to asteroid belts, even at stargates.
 You are most likely, however, to find them in systems where level 4 missions are being run.

-Click on the Neocom Menu button in the topmost left of your screen, select the Business folder, and click on Agent Finder.
+Click on the Neocom Menu button in the topmost left of your screen, select Activities, and click on The Agency.

-You can now see some level 4 mission agents in the window, choose one, right-click on their system name and select Set Destination.
+You can now see some level 4 mission agents in the window, right-click on one of them and select Set Destination.
 Head there.

 Once you’ve reached the system, open D-Scan by clicking on the Scanners button, and selecting Directional Scan to the right.

 If your D-Scan results show an MTU, then you know for certain there is one in that system.
-If your results don’t show an MTU, then you need to do the following:
+If your results don’t show an MTU, then you need to go to your Solar System Map.

 Tip: You can press the Enter key on your keyboard instead of clicking the Scan button if you prefer.